MasihMoafi/08-Evaluating-Work-Hours/README.md

 # Evaluating-Work-Hours
-My first project, using linear reg, polynomial reg to evaluate my work schedule
+This is my first project, the goal of the project was to evaluate my work hours over approximately 50 weeks, using linear reg, polynomial reg yielded the best results.